-The company behind one of the most famous cars in cinema is currently developing a flying car.
+The company behind one of the most famous cars in the cinema is currently developing a flying car.
 This company is DeLorean and this could possibly be the only project that is stepping back in time with its flying car project.

 DeLorean Aerospace currently has Paul DeLorean at the helm who is the nephew of John DeLorean.
 John was the man principally responsible for the iconic DeLorean gull-wing car that became so famous in the Back to the Future films as Dr. Brown's time travel device.

 The DeLorean DR-7 features electric propulsion and is expected to be fully autonomous, meaning you won't need a pilot license to fly it.
 The company is expecting to build a full-scale prototype at some point this year.

 PAL-V, a Dutch Aerospace company, is nearing completion of their flying car project - the Liberty.
 They are so close, in fact, that they intend to take pre-orders for its as early as 2019.

 If true, this will make it one of, if not the, first commercially available flying car.
 According to their CEO, Robert Dingemanse, all they need now as the final necessary certifications to make their Liberty market-ready.

 The Liberty runs on two engines each specially designed for use on the road or in the air.
 It has been clocked at a top land speed of 160 km per hour and can reach 180 km per hour in the air.

 If, or perhaps when, it goes on the market in 2019 it is earmarked for a price tag of around $400,000 per unit.